-- The size of the bonus pool needed to fund Target Bonuses for all plan participants; - The annual operating plan and expected level of profitability for the year; and - Management's recommendations for incentive funding.
+• The size of the bonus pool needed to fund Target Bonuses for all plan participants;

+- The Plan and expected level of profitability for the year; and - Management's recommendations for incentive funding.

-For 2009, the bonus funding percentage was set at 10% of Proforma Annual Income before Income Taxes.
+For 2010, the bonus funding percentage was set at 10% of Proforma Annual Income before Income Taxes.
 The Company believes that the bonus funding percentage is appropriate because it balances incentives to our executives with appropriate returns to our stockholders.